Healthdirect Free Australian health advice you can count on.

 Watch this video from NPS MedicineWise: Australians talk about their experiences with a range of different pain management options.

 In some cases, medicines can be helpful in managing chronic pain.
 These could include over-the-counter (OTC) medicines, supplements and prescription medicines.
-OTC pain medicines, such as paracetamol and ibuprofen, can be accessed without a doctor’s prescription.
+You can buy OTC pain medicines, such as paracetamol and ibuprofen, without a doctor's prescription.

-Before taking any pain medicine, talk to your doctor or pharmacist about whether the medicine is suitable for you, and whether it's likely to help you manage your specific type of pain.
+Before taking any pain medicine (even OTC medicines), talk to your doctor or pharmacist.
+They can advise whether the medicine is suitable for you, and whether it's likely to help you manage your specific type of pain.

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.